Emperor Wu of Northern Zhou: Late reign

 In summer 577, Emperor Wu returned to Chang'an with Gao Wei and other members of the Gao clan in tow.
 In winter 577, apprehensive of the Gao clan members, he falsely accused Gao Wei of conspiring with the former Northern Qi official Mu Tipo and killed Mu and ordered Gao Wei and the other members of the Gao clan to commit suicide.

 In light of Northern Qi's defeat, Chen, then ruled by Chen Xu (who had deposed Emperor Fei and took the throne himself as Emperor Xuan), launched an attack commanded by Wu Mingche on Pengcheng (modern Xuzhou, Jiangsu), an important city on the former Chen/Northern Qi border.
 Emperor Wu sent Wang Gui to relieve Pengcheng, and in spring 578, Wang defeated Wu, capturing him.

 By summer 578, Emperor Wu was engaging in military campaigns on two fronts: against Tujue in the north and against Chen in the south.
 However, he suddenly grew ill and, after stopping at Yunyang, ended the attack against Tujue.
 He entrusted the important matters to Yuwen Xiaobo, and he soon died at the age of 35.
 Crown Prince Yun succeeded him (as Emperor Xuan), and by 581 Northern Zhou had fallen, its throne having been seized by Emperor Xuan's father-in-law Yang Jian.

+Mausoleum

+Emperor Wu was buried at the Northern Zhou Qiaoling Mausoleum, together with his Turkic wife, Empress Ashina.

+A recent study on the remains of Emperor Wu (his skull was nearly completely preserved), has shown that "Emperor Wu had typical East or Northeast Asian facial characteristics", which bring some light on the appearance of the people of Xianbei ancestry, to whom Emperor Wu belonged, in the 6th century CE.

-Relation with xiangqi
+Relation with xiangxi

-Yuwen Yong was a great fan of xiangqi, he wrote a book about it, Xiang Jing, in 569 AD.
+Yuwen Yong was a great fan of xiangxi, he wrote a book about it, Xiang Jing, in 569 AD.